How It Works

-It is not always easy to know exactly how much sugar we are eating, making it difficult to cut down.
-Follow these 8 Steps to take control of your sugar intake and adopt a low-sugar diet.
+It’s not always easy to know exactly how much sugar we eat, making it difficult to cut down.
+Follow these 8 top tips to take control of your sugar intake and adopt a low-sugar diet.

 Sugar is the simplest form of carbohydrate – the others being fibre and starch, which are longer chain molecules.

 Natural (intrinsic) sugar exists in certain foods like fruit and milk.
 Added (free) sugars have been added to foods during manufacturing in products like biscuits and ice-cream.

 Sugar takes several different forms.
 Glucose, fructose, and sucrose are all types of sugar.

 Glucose is the body’s preferred carb source and is made up of one single unit of sugar.